 In some cases, your healthcare provider might want more tests before your surgery.
 These might include:

 The details of your hip pinning surgery will depend on the nature of the injury and the way your healthcare provider will do the surgery.
-An orthopedic surgeon and specialized nurses will do the surgery.
+An orthopedic surgeon with trained assistants will do the surgery.
 An anesthesiologist will make sure you don't feel pain during the surgery.
 The surgery may take a few hours.
 Talk with your healthcare provider about what to expect.
 In general:

-After your surgery, you will go to a room for monitoring while your anesthesia wears off.
+After your surgery, you will go to a room to be watched while your anesthesia wears off.
 You will get medicine to ease pain.
 You may get medicine for nausea if needed.

 After your initial recovery, you will go to your hospital room.
 You should be able to start eating and drinking again slowly.
 You may need to wear stockings or plastic devices to help prevent blood pooling in your legs.
 You may need to take medicine to prevent blood clots.
 You may be taught how to do breathing exercises and coughing to help prevent pneumonia.